API Reference

 Returns the savings amount if available.

-__init__(input_tokens, output_tokens, cost, cached_tokens=None, cache_created=False, savings=None)
+__init__(input_tokens, output_tokens, cost, cached_tokens=None, cache_created=False, savings=None, model=None, tier=None)

-class kanoa.core.types.InterpretationResult(text, backend, usage=None, metadata=None)[source]
+class kanoa.core.types.InterpretationResult(text, backend, usage=None, metadata=None, grounding_sources=None)[source]

 Bases: object